Multi Site Manager (MSM) enables you to use the same site content in multiple locations. MSM uses its Live Copy functionality to achieve this:

-Are performed on the live copy to synchronize it with the source.
+Performed on the live copy to synchronize it with the source.
 Example actions are copying content, ordering child nodes, and activating the live copy page.
-MSM provides a number of synchronzation actions.
+MSM provides several synchronization actions.

 Rollouts can become complicated, especially when authors are editing content in both the source and the live copy, so it is useful to be aware of how AEM handles any conflicts that might occur during rollout.

-Each page and component in a live copy is associated with its source page and component via a live relationship.
+Each page and component in a live copy is associated with its source page and component by way of a live relationship.
 The live relationship configures the synchronization of live copy content from the source.

 You can Suspend the live copy inheritance for a live copy page so that you can change page properties and components.
 When you suspend inheritance, the page properties and components are no longer synchronized with the source.

 When editing an individual page, authors can Cancel Inheritance for a component.
-When inheritance is cancelled, the live relationship is suspended and synchronization does not occur for that component.
-Cancelling inheritance and synchronization is useful when sub-sections of the content needs to be customized.
+When inheritance is canceled, the live relationship is suspended and synchronization does not occur for that component.
+Canceling inheritance and synchronization is useful when subsections of the content must be customized.